Francesc Xavier Bultó

 Francesc Xavier Bultó Marquès (Barcelona, 17 May 1912 – Barcelona, 3 August 1998), popularly known as Paco Bultó, was a Spanish Catalan businessman, founder of Montesa along with Peter Permanyer, and of Bultaco.
 He was born into a family of Catalan bourgeoisie dedicated mainly to textiles.
 He is known as a motorcycle engineer and designer.

 In the first company, Permanyer was the businessman and manager, and Bultó had experience with motorcycles.
 They produced light bikes with two-stroke engines, which outperformed heavier English bikes with four-stroke engines.
 In 1958, the Spanish government demanded some cuts from industry, and Permanyer wanted to abandon the sport-bike branch.
 Bultó coined his famous motto "market follows the chequered flag" and left the company.
 Together with some former employees, he started his own venture called Bultaco.
-The first model, Bultaco Tralla 101, came to the market 1959.
-The bikes were manufactured at Bultó family farm, and his children acted as test drivers for all prototypes.
+The first model, Bultaco Tralla 101, came to the market in 1959.
+The bikes were manufactured at the Bultó family farm, and his children acted as test drivers for all prototypes.

 Francisco Xavier Bultó died on 5 August 1998, at age 86.